openstack/swift/doc/source/development_saio.rst

 =======================

 ------------------------------------
-Instructions for setting up a dev VM
+Instructions for setting up a development VM
 ------------------------------------

 This documents setting up a virtual machine for doing Swift development.
 The